julianoventola/GoBarber/backend/README.md

 - sentry/node - Used to track errors in the server
 - express-async-errors - Used to enable express to send async errors through sentry
 - youch - Used to handle request errors
+- dotenv - Used to create environment variables to improve security and default configurations

 # Docker